We believe in investing in entrepreneurs and innovators who have the potential to positively impact our communities.

 Get introduced to our network of partners and investors who have the resources to skyrocket your business.
 Previous supporting partners include London Mindfulness Project, UCL Innovation & Enterprise, UK Angel Investment Network, Thomson Reuters, Google Digital Garage and Amplify.

-Participation in the programme is entirely free of charge and will be funded by The Collective Foundation.
+Participation in the programme is entirely free of charge and is fully funded by The Collective Foundation.
 We do not take any equity or fee for your participation.
 We are a non-profit organisation and our only goal is for our entrepreneurs to succeed.
 We do not invest directly, but we will introduce you to our investment partners to increase your chances of getting funded.

 The cohort of The Collective London Accelerator 2019 will consist of 10 start-ups.